Updated: 2012-02-16 07:10 EST

 Even where using another person's material is permitted (from other students, books, the Internet, or even from the blackboard or posted course notes), copying material from other sources and submitting it without proper credit to the author is an academic offence called plagiarism.
 You must credit the source of material that you did not write yourself, no matter from where it comes!

-Students working together without authorization or submitting work containing plagiarized material in the programme will be charged with academic fraud under Algonquin Academic Regulations.
+Students working together without authorization or submitting work containing cut-and-paste or plagiarized material will be charged with academic fraud under Algonquin Academic Regulations.
 Read the plagiarism document for details.

 See also: Algonquin College Directives and Algonquin College Policy AA20 - Plagiarism

-Cutting-and-pasting from someone else is not solving a problem.
-Do your own thinking and write your own answers.
+Cutting-and-pasting an answer is not solving a problem.
+Do your own thinking and type your own answers.
 No cutting-and-pasting.
+Assignments containing cut-and-paste answers will be penalized.

 Recommended Course Textbooks